-Date of Policy September 2023
+Date of Policy September 2024

-Date of review September 2024
+Date of review September 2025

-SLT Lead Director of Growth and Strategy
+SLT Lead Chief Operating Officer

 Signed:

 Chief Executive Officer

 Chair of Trustees

 Who can make a complaint?

 This complaints procedure is not limited to parents or carers of children that are registered at the school.
 Any person, including members of the public, may make a complaint to the school about any provision of facilities or services that we provide.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.